mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 {: refdef}

 ### Social Media Influencer/Marketer
-There's a growing trend of social media influencing these days, if you have enough social media followers on [Instagram](instagram.com), [Twitter](twitter.com), [Facebook](facebook.com) and etc you can make extra income by means of personalized adverts.
+There's a growing trend of social media influencing these days, if you have enough social media followers on [Instagram](instagram.com), [Twitter](twitter.com), [Facebook](facebook.com) etc you can make extra income by means of personalized adverts.
 Small companies are in great need of social media influencers.

-You can setup an account to start getting paid for your tweets/instagram post and extra and I'm inviting you if you are keen to work with brands to develop content and share with their audiences, [click this link to register](https://webfluential.com/users/register/rs9nv9l4):
+You can set up an account to start getting paid for your Tweets/Instagram/Facebook posts and I'm inviting you if you are keen to work with brands to develop content and share with their audiences, [click this link to register](https://webfluential.com/users/register/rs9nv9l4):

 {:refdef: style="text-align: center;"}
 [![post image]({{ "/assets/webfluential.jpeg" | absolute_url }})](https://webfluential.com/users/register/rs9nv9l4)